suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.54b (2020-03-21)
+- Change aim controller while constructing the building, now the constructing buiding will place on ground follow mouse position while moving mouse cursor while playing on standalone platforms.
+If playing on mobile platforms, it will place by character position with mobile controller axes magnitude.
+- Add constructing building rotation by keys, for the demo it uses keys `J` and `K`.
+- Move `Build Distance` settings from `Game Instance` to `Building Entity` so each entities can have difference `Build Distance`.
+- Fix invalid area skill position while controlling with Mobile controller (On screen controller).
+- Fix invalid ally and enemy check logics.

 ## 1.54 (2020-03-12)
 - Add and implement extra data to building save.
 For use case example, `CampFireEntity` will have an turn on state save as extra data.
 - Add context menu "Convert To Newer Character Model" to convert `CharacterModel` to `AnimatorCharacterModel` or `AnimationCharacterModel`.